 No, you can’t fail the Care Certificate, although it may take some people longer than others to complete it.
 Any assessment criteria that are not achieved will highlight where your employer may need to provide additional training before reassessment.

 No, the Care Certificate should be used as part of the induction process.

 This depends on your employer, however, very often the answer is ‘yes’.
 Although the Care Certificate was designed to be portable between employers, there is no centralised awarding body or quality control.
 Therefore, many employers do not trust other employers to have delivered the Care Certificate appropriately.

 Care Certificate Workbook Answers

-Each standard of the Care Certificate has an attached workbook that learners can use to record their knowledge and demonstrate their understanding of the assessment criteria.
+Each standard of the Care Certificate (accessed by clicking the links above) has an attached workbook that learners can use to record their knowledge and demonstrate their understanding of the assessment criteria.

 We have provided examples of completed Care Certificate workbooks for each of the 15 standards with the kinds of answers that assessors would expect.